billhennessy/blog-chunky/content/post/2020/masks-are-mandatory-in-st-louis-think-about-it-like-this.md

 On the other hand, we could achieve 43-percent immunity by the fall, or sooner, if we let it spread as fast as possible without overwhelming the healthcare system.
 If an effective vaccine comes along, great.
 We'll take it.
 But don't shut down the world for a year and a half on a 15 percent chance.
 Be compassionate, instead.

+Dr. Zinberg agrees:

+> Continuing the economically devastating lockdown another 6-12 months while we bet on the likelihood that a vaccine will be approved, that it will be highly effective and that people will use it, is a risky and unnecessary wager.
+As I have outlined elsewhere, we know that risk of hospitalization and death from COVID-19 is concentrated in the elderly and people with underlying medical problems, and it is largely a mild, even asymptomatic disease for the young.

-And it's all based on math, not masks.
+And it's all based on experience and math, not masks.